Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: vs

 in which we denoted with $c$ the central charge, which is a number of particular importance in the context of two-dimensional conformal field theory (CFT) because it counts the effective number of degrees of freedom that are integrated in the path-integral.
 In general, $c$ will be the sum of two contributions, one coming from the matter fields and the other coming from the gravitational degrees of freedom.

+As discussed in Refs.~\cite{Kawai:1989yh,Falls:2017cze}, the value of the central charge for two dimensional quantum gravity is scheme dependent.
+In particular, coupling the theory with matter allows for the introduction of operators of different mass dimensions and the prescriptions to go on-shell increase since it is possible to solve the equations of motion with respect to different operators.
+The coefficient of the beta function for Newton's constant is then shifted by a value proportional to the mass dimensions of the operator solved by the equations of motion \cite{Falls:2017cze}.

-In absence of matter, we have that in $d=2$ Einstein's \eqref{eq:einstein-hilbert} leads to $c=-19$ \cite{Jack:1990ey}, while unimodular-dilaton's \eqref{eq:unimodular-dilaton} leads to $c=-25$ \cite{Aida:1996zn}.
+In absence of matter,though, possibility are much more restricted and the allowed schemes are determined by the realization of the symmetry chosen for the gravitational sector solely.
+We have that in $d=2$ Einstein's \eqref{eq:einstein-hilbert} leads to $c=-19$ \cite{Jack:1990ey}, while unimodular-dilaton's \eqref{eq:unimodular-dilaton} might also lead to $c=-25$ \cite{Aida:1996zn}.
 Evidently, in both cases $c<0$, implying that a fixed point $g^*\sim{\cal O}(\epsilon)$ exists, but it is undeniable that the quantum mechanical effects are different.
 Notice that, in the past, this difference was often attributed to a parametrization dependence (exponential vs linear background split of the metric), and more often than not it was believed that the second result is the ``correct'' one because it reproduces results from string theory and Liouville gravity in the limit $\epsilon\to 0$ \cite{Distler:1988jt,Kawai:1989yh}.
-By generalizing results for both theories, in the following sections we show that the difference has nothing to do with parametrizations, but only with symmetry.
-A notable exception of a paper, that partly discusses the two models as two similar but independent realizations, each with its own central charge and thus agreeing with our claims, is Ref.~\cite{Nink:2015lmq}.
+By generalizing results for both theories, in the following sections we show that the difference has nothing to do with parametrizations, rather the symmetry plays a much bigger role.
+A notable exception of a paper, that partly discusses the two models as two similar but independent realizations, each with its own central charge is Ref.~\cite{Nink:2015lmq}.